 3. Hover your mouse beside the And, and a green plus appears.

-4. Click it, and you will get the choice between Add Group and Add Condition.
-Select Add Condition.
+4. Click the green plus and you will get the choice between Add Group and Add Condition.

 Now, this filter will go through each record and compare its Balance to "0".
 As long as this is not zero, then the record will show up in the report.

-6. Save the report and hit Preview.
+Preview the report.
 The customers are now filtered to include only those with a postive or negative balance.

 Of course, we could style it up a bit.
 So the next session will fix the fields being displayed.